 Does the Anatomical Donor Program ever refuse to accept a body?

-Total-willed body donors must be pre-registered with our program prior to death to assure acceptance at death.
-The family should be made aware that if the donor dies due to an infectious disease such as HIV, tuberculosis, hepatitis, and Creutzfeldt-Jakob disease; is extremely obese or emaciated; has viral or bacterial infection, has suffered a violent death; is a suicide victim or has had vital organs removed for transplantation purposes; the body will be cremated upon receipt.
-All other requests for donation are considered on a case-by-case basis.
+Total-willed body donors must be pre-registered with our program prior to death.
+The family should be made aware that if the donor has or dies due to an infectious disease such as HIV, tuberculosis, hepatitis, and Creutzfeldt-Jakob disease; is extremely obese or emaciated; has viral or bacterial infection, has suffered a violent death; is a suicide victim or has had vital organs removed for transplantation purposes; or if death occurs outside of the State of Alabama, the body will not be accepted.

 I travel a great deal, what if I should die outside the immediate area?